+Christian Jensen enlisted February 15, 1865, with Company A of the 46th Wisconsin Infantry.
+He was honorably discharged September 27, 1865.
 His main occupation was as a carpenter and cabinet maker.
 He also designed the Argyle Lutheran Church building.
-Christian Jensen died in Argyle, Wisconsin, on January 30, 1916, at the age of 83.
-He survived his wife by thirty-two years.
+Christian Jensen died January 30, 1916, in Argyle, Wisconsin, at the age of 83.

-The Christian Jensen Papers are comprised of a journal Jensen kept during his journey from Christiania, Norway to the United States on the boat Dröbak.
-Also included are supplemental materials such as a short biography of Jensen and a list of his children with his wife Kari.
-All of these documents are photocopies of originals.
+The Christian Jensen Papers consist of a translated journal Jensen kept during his journey from Christiania, Norway, to the U.S. on the boat Dröbak.
+Also included is a short biography of Jensen and a list of offspring.
+These documents are all photocopies of originals.

-Jensen's journal of his trip begins on April 20, 1861, the day that he boarded the Dröbak.
-The ship did not depart from the harbor at Christiania until two days later on April 22.
+Jensen's journal of his trip begins April 20, 1861, the day he boarded the Dröbak.
+The ship did not depart from the harbor at Christiania until two days later.
 The main entries in the journal include travel details such as the wind, storms, the direction of the ship, and landmarks.
-The births and deaths that occurred during the journey were also noted.
-Of the 14 total deaths which he reports being associated with the Dröbak, all but one of them occurred on the ship.
-Most of those that died were children, including all of the babies born on the ship along with many others.
+Births and deaths that occurred during the voyage were also noted.
+Of the 14 deaths he reported, all but one of them occurred on the ship.
+Most of those who died were children, including all infants born at sea.
 During the third week of the trip, the first mate of the ship also died.
-After arriving in Canada on July 3 and going through a period of quarantine which the journal also briefly describes, Jensen's journey continued by train from Quebec to Wisconsin.
-Along with the journal can be found a brief biography of Christian Jensen, as well as a detailed list of his travel expenses from Norway to where his sister Kjersti Larson lived in Mud Branch, Wisconsin.
+The ship arrived July 3 in Canada and, after a period of quarantine which the journal briefly describes, Jensen continued by train from Quebec to Wisconsin.
+Along with the journal is a detailed list of his travel expenses from Norway to where his sister, Kjersti Larson, lived in Mud Branch, Wisconsin.